Sexorcism (Brooke Candy album)

-Sexorcism (stylized in all caps) is the debut studio album by American rapper Brooke Candy.
+Sexorcism is the debut studio album by American rapper Brooke Candy.
 It was released on October 25, 2019 by NUXXE.
 The album features guest appearances from Charli XCX, Iggy Azalea, Violet Chachki, Aquaria, Erika Jayne, Rico Nasty, Ashnikko and others.

 Background

 In February 2014, Candy signed with RCA Records.
 Candy's original debut album was set to be called Daddy Issues, being executively produced by then label-mate Sia, who was also a songwriter on the record.
 She discovered Candy on Instagram and reached out to her, believing that she was the only person who could really support Candy in becoming who she is on a grander stage or platform."
 From 2015 to 2017, some promotional and official singles were unveiled anticipating the album's release including "Rubber Band Stacks", "Happy Days", "Nasty", "Paper or Plastic", and "Living Out Loud featuring Sia, which ended up being the first Candy's charting song peaking at number 4 at the Billboard's US Dance Club Songs chart.
 RCA stated that the album was set for a spring 2017 release.

 In the summer of 2017, Candy parted ways with RCA Records.
 In an interview, she stated that Sony owned the songs so after her departure the album was cancelled.
 During June, Candy spoke with magazine Bullett about her experience with RCA Records, stating: "I feel like I’ve been in a weird Matrix glitch for the past three or four years, but I’m finally out of it—back at square one, but way healthier."
 Candy also said she had begun planning an EP set to be released during the summer.
 "I’m working on a new EP that’s like punk-rap—it’s just what I’ve been feeling.
 I want to make music everyone can dance to.
 I never particularly wanted to make mainstream pop music—it just seemed like a great opportunity and a really cool way for me to build a fucking massive platform to spread a conscious, positive message to young girls and the queer community.
 But I think I have a better chance of doing that if I just stay true to what I’m good at—making raw and authentic rap music, and just being myself."
 From mid-2017 to early 2018 Candy returned to her career as an independent artist with self-released singles "Volcano" and "For Free".